InnoGOK – Investigation of the energetic and ecological usability of solar radiation on urban spaces and paths

 Concerning the consequences of global climate change and consequently increasing urban heat islands, the question arises how to provide suitable renewable energy out of public spaces, while maintaining a comfortable urban microclimate.
 This is particularly important, because health and general well-being of inhabitants, working and living in buildings as well as in urban outdoor areas, depend decisively from urban microclimate conditions.

 The operative temperature of cities has to be lowered sufficiently by reducing urban heat island effects to retain comfort and physical fitness criteria of city inhabitants.

 On the other hand, environmentally-friendly measures have to be found to fulfil those comfort criteria in combination with lowest possible energy demand.

-Contents and goals
+Contents and Objectives

-The aim of this research project is to work out the feasibility of the use of solar energy, collected on the huge amount of existing horizontal surfaces in cities (highways, squares, parks, sports grounds).
+The aim of this research project is to work out the feasibility of the use of solar energy, collected on the huge amount of existing horizontal ground surfaces in cities (highways, squares, parks, sports grounds).
 This option is seen as an alternative for conventional thermal solar energy systems.
 At the same time the potential for reducing urban heat islands was shown.
 The energy gained from urban surfaces is thought to be used in the close surroundings (e.g. for heating water, or keeping traffic routes clear of ice), in combination with intelligent energy storage methods for time-delayed use of the gained energy while at the same time, this discharge leads to a reduction of surface temperatures.

 DI Dr.techn.
 Daniela Trauninger, Department for Building and Environment, Danube University Krems